-- 3) Copy of GED certificate - 4) Have a recognized equivalent of High School Diploma such as a home-schooled certificate by the state where the student resided during home school.
+3) Copy of GED certificate

+4) Have a recognized equivalent of High School Diploma such as a home-schooled certificate by the state where the student resided during home school.
 The student must have completed homeschooling at the secondary level as defined by state law.
-Due to the passage of Consolidated Appropriations Act of 2012, students who do not have a high school diploma or equivalent and did not complete secondary school in a home-school setting can no longer gain eligibility for Title IV, HEA funds by passing an "ability-to-benefit" test. - Provide documentation of eligibility to work in the United States. - Pay the required Registration Fee.
+Due to the passage of Consolidated Appropriations Act of 2012, students who do not have a high school diploma or equivalent and did not complete secondary school in a home-school setting can no longer gain eligibility for Title IV, HEA funds by passing an "ability-to-benefit" test.
+5) Copy of transcript or certification showing completion of a Certified Nursing Assistant, Patient Care Technician, Home